 You need to mindmap what type of audience you want to target, once you figure this out you will be able to write, engage, and captivate those readers efficiently.

-One thing that works great is to impersonate them, put yourself in their place, by doing this, you will identify the problems, and find ways to solve them.
+Try to impersonate them; put yourself in their shoes.
+You will identify the problems and find ways to solve them by doing this.

 #2 Tip – Set Your Keywords.

 Now that you have your blog rolling it’s time to start digging for some keywords.
 This is the word or sentence that people will type on search engines to find what they are looking for.

 There are two types of keywords, the Head Tail, and the Long Tail keyword: